 Good basic design and acceptable power for a home-user grade sander.
 Operates smoothly without too much vibration or noise.
 Fairly good balance and stability.

 Some users are unhappy with the ergonomic design, finding the edges bite into the hand during use.
 Dust collector fills quickly and can fall off easily if not properly seated within the O ring.
 On and off switch can be difficult to engage.
 Power cord is rigid and “flops around.”

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 A random orbital sander is a versatile tool capable of handling dozens of different jobs quickly and efficiently.
 They're not expensive, and they're easy to use.
 With a little practice, anyone can sand like a pro using a random orbital sander.

-Not surprisingly, these tools are very popular, and there are an enormous number to choose from.
+Not surprisingly, these tools are very popular, and there is an enormous number to choose from.
 Deciding which one to purchase is no easy task.
-It doesn't help that one looks much like another and that specifications can sound very similar.
+The fact that one looks much like another and that specifications can sound very similar doesn't help.

 There are lots of different sanders around, from small-detail sanders designed to get into tight corners to big sheet sanders used to finish large areas.
 Each of them is function-specific.